 My goal is to demystify the creative process.
 Society has morphed art into a very uncomfortable story.
 The truth about art is everyone CAN create.
 We are creating our lives every day and personal art helps to focus on what we want.
 It a tool we can use to help us process our experiences and NOT only valid if it can be turned into a product.
 I consider my altered books some of my best creations and they are staying in my personal collection but I do feel comfortable selling other pieces I create.
 Selling should not be the only goal of art.

 My blog posts provide the therapeutic help that my art brings to me.
 I share my experience to give a starting place for you to add art to your self care practice.
 I let you into my head and how I process through my art journal pages to give things to think about.

-I have workbooks and online classes to get you started!
+I have workbooks to get you started!
 On my ETSY site Your Inner Art you can find my coloring book, Creatively Through Cancer, and my newest book, Self Care Creative Goddess Style.

 At some point I will be available for in person classes.

 I have worked in three different bead stores in Wisconsin for a total of 15 plus years.
 I have taught thousands of people to create with beads and helped with even more projects.
 I was able to cultivate an uncanny ability to make my students (both adults and kids) very comfortable learning new skills and helped them to see just how creative they were.

 During my time at Edgewood College in Madison Wisconsin getting my Bachelor’s in Art Therapy I was able to work with very diverse groups of people in our community.
 No matter who I was working with, the joy that art brought was beautiful.
 I’ve art experiences with at risk youth, elderly people in different settings, Girl Scout troops, adults with disabilities, and various school age kids.
 I worked many times with the Madison Area Parkinson’s Disease Support Groups leading watercolor and collage classes.